Now, THIS is a way to decrease embarrassment about these important topics.

 2. How did you get involved in the comedy tour and what comedy shows have you done?

 I got into comedy by accident.
 There was a bunch of us at the school gate, all turning 40, and we set “bucket list” goals.
 One was going to run a marathon, one was going to finish her degree, one was going to get divorced (!) and I didn’t fancy any of those options at all.
 But, when I was in my 20s I was telling a story at a party about a really dreadful date I’d been on the night before, it was so bad it was funny.
 Someone there ran the Comedy Store in London, and he offered me 5 mins on stage.
 Naturally, I refused.
 And, so I’ve spent 20 years watching comedy thinking “I could do that”.
 So, I did.
-I entered a “newcomers competition”, naively not realising that you are supposed to be Quite Good in order to enter a competition.
+I entered a “newcomers competition”, naively not realizing that you are supposed to be Quite Good in order to enter a competition.
 And, I got through a couple of rounds, and, really loved it.

 I’ve performed at most of the comedy clubs in Scotland.
 Last year I did a run at the Edinburgh Festival Fringe with “Gusset Grippers” which was stand up about pelvic floors and continence.
 It was awarded “Weirdest show of the Fringe” which is, apparently, a compliment.
 Reviewers liked it, comedians liked it, professional peers liked it, but, most importantly, the audience liked it.
 Bit of a relief, really.